dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week5_AppraiseRisk/Readings/README.md

 ## Global Cybersecurity: New Directions in Theory and Methods (2018)

 Tim Stevens.
 [Global Cybersecurity: New Directions in Theory and Methods](GlobalSecurityNewDirection.pdf).
 Politics and Governance.
 2018;6(2):1-4. doi:10.17645/pag.v6i2.1569.

+> From obscure technical origins in computer science and information security, cybersecurity has emerged as a major political consideration for states, multilateral organizations, firms and civil society in the early twenty-first century.

+There are lots of forward looking ideas for `future studies`.

+- Cybersecurity is abstract and means many things
+- Most cyber studies lack empirical data
+- Who does cyber serve and whats its true intent
+- How do we protect network boundaries if they are abstract
+- Can actor-network theory bridge the gap between social and technological artefacts
+- Socialogical sites and ritualized subcultures
+- Are security products expression of govt, self, society, or business
+- How do we produce and use quality cyber data for empericical studies
+- Are there philosophical aspects that need to revisiting